SafeG3Ar/gid-planner/README.md

 Anna:
 - Styling
 - Continue to Implement Dashboard functionality with Alyssandra
-- Functionailty of each page
+- Functionality of each page

 Alyssandra:
 - Continue to Implement Dashboard functionality with Anna
 - Dashboard Component: Tomorrow/Today Agenda (Task List Functionality)
 - Default Task Data for Collection
-- Functionailty of each page
+- Functionality of each page
 - Updated Footer, Landing, and Signout pages

 Glen:
 - Implement Password Check when user signs up.
-- Assist with implementing Calender and Lists
+- Assist with implementing Calendar and Lists
 - Run Iroh dynamic analysis tests

 Angela:
 - Managing Collections
-- Functionailty of each page
+- Functionality of each page
 - Page styling

 ### Next